la flute: urban room

 a collaboration with CO-LAB Designoffice

-Our proposal creates a major urban ‘room’ serving as an interface between the town center and the main boulevard.
-Based on analysis of pedestrian flows, both real and desired, our proposal transforms a difficult uneven site condition into a new covered plaza/event space for the city.
+Our proposal creates a major urban ‘room’ serving as an interface between the town centre and the main boulevard.
+Based on the analysis of pedestrian flows, both real and desired, our proposal transforms a difficult uneven site condition into a new covered plaza/event space for the city.